Project

 As part of the August 2021 reset in its forward infrastructure program, Auckland Airport expects the progress on major works of the Domestic Jet Hub to be governed by the pace of aviation recovery.

-The project has an estimated total cost of NZ$2.2 billion (A$2 billion) and comprises the delivery of a new domestic terminal, construction of 12 new domestic aircraft gates, and a connection to the existing international terminal.
+The project has an estimated total cost of NZ$2.2 billion (A$2 billion) and comprises the delivery of:

 Key Dates